Cog-Creators/Red-DiscordBot/docs/red_core_data_statement.rst

 remove operational data, such as a record that your Discord account was the target of a moderation action.

-3rd party extensions to Red are able to delete data when this command is used as well, but this is something each extension must implement.
+3rd party extensions to Blue are able to delete data when this command is used as well, but this is something each extension must implement.
 If a loaded extension does not implement this, the user will be informed.